rikhuijzer/SIRUS.jl/paper/paper.md

 Many of the modern day machine learning models are noninterpretable models, also known as _black box_ models.
 Well-known examples of noninterpretable models are random forests [@breiman2001random] and neural networks, available in Julia via, for example, LightGBM.jl [@ke2017lightgbm], Flux.jl [@innes2018flux], and BetaML.jl [@lobianco2021betaml].
-Although these models are commonly used, they can be problematic in high stakes domains where model decisions have real-world impact on individuals, such as suggesting treatments or selecting personnel.
+Although these models are very capable and commonly used, they can be problematic in high stakes domains where model decisions have real-world impact on individuals, such as suggesting treatments or selecting personnel.
 Such noninterpretable models may lead to unsafe, unfair, or unreliable predictions [@doshi2017towards; @barredo2020explainable].
-On the other hand, interpretable models are often limited to ordinary and generalized regression models, decision trees, RuleFit, naive Bayes classification, and k-nearest neighbors [@molnar2022interpretable].
+However, the set of interpretable models is often limited to ordinary and generalized regression models, decision trees, RuleFit, naive Bayes classification, and k-nearest neighbors [@molnar2022interpretable].
 For these models, predictive performance can be poor.
 Linear models, for instance, may perform poor when features are correlated and can be sensitive to the choice of hyperparameters.
 For decision trees, predictive performance is poor compared to random forests [@james2013introduction].
-RuleFit's performance, anecdotally, was disappointing [@molnar2022interpretable] and is not available in Julia.
+RuleFit is not available in Julia and is _unstable_, which will be discussed later.
 Naive Bayes, available in Julia as NaiveBayes.jl[^1], is often overlooked and can be very suitable for many situations; especially when the features are independent [@ashari2013performance].
 The main problem of some of the aforementioned models is that they often outperform linear models and decision trees, but are not fully interpretable due to the large number of trees, typically thousands, in the forests.
 Model interpretation techniques, such as SHAP [@lundberg2017unified], do not solve this as they do not clearly explain predictions made by the models.